 There are many positives about this feature.
 First, the general look and visuals are quite artistic, and I found them pleasing.
 While the film is generally quite dark and uncomfortable, I still enjoyed watching it, and the display was sharp and clear.
 The audio track side of things is another standout.
 Even the most basic sound effects were capable of being highly effective in this film.
 A creepy and tense music score also helps make the audience tense up.

 Overall, it’s quite rare to find a horror movie that attempts to deliver something different.
 Visually this film is pleasing, and the plot delivers many moments which are unsettling and disturbing to witness when very little is occurring.
 The film is a slow burn, and honestly, there were some moments within the plot of the first act that I struggled to process and understand.
 Nevertheless, there is some impressive filmmaking on display here.
 The journey this film took me on, including the film’s finale, will certainly stay with me for some time, which is always a positive aspect of cinema, thanks to the writer and director of Edoardo Vitaletti.
-The Last Thing Mary Saw (2021) is Available at Fantasia Film Festival 2021 and Coming Soon to Shudder in 2022.
+The Last Thing Mary Saw (2021) is Available on Shudder from January 20th.